 High DPI issues are usually associated when you plug in devices like Surface Pro with external monitors.
 With the onset of DPI issues, the taskbar, icons, text and dialogue boxes appear very small or disproportionate.
 The DPI issue also crops up when you use multiple monitors in different display resolutions.
 Chances are that the Windows interface will also appear in blurry texts.

-Microsoft has detailed out the steps needed to get things sorted out with high DPI issues and most of these steps are kind of optimizations.
+Microsoft has detailed the steps needed to get things sorted out with high DPI issues and most of these steps are kind of optimizations.
 Before going ahead and trying to solve the DPI issue, try to optimize the settings and see if the problem is solved.

 How to handle Bad DPI

-Bad behavior is something that is referred to the DPI anomaly be it the fuzzy display, torn screen or the loss of quality.
+Bad behavior is something that is referred to the DPI anomaly be it the fuzzy display, a torn screen, or the loss of quality.
 The display scaling is of paramount here and the failure of this is sure to cause a problem.
 DPI issues are not something you will witness when you are using the Surface Book in standalone mode but try docking/undocking it to the remote desktop protocol and the problems start surfacing.

 The issue is mainly due to the change in hardware configurations on the Surface and the monitor.

 One of the best ways to handle this issue is by logging off before docking and logging on after docking.
 This is because the Winlogon starts when the user logs on and the hardware configuration is noted and correspondingly the DPI is set.
 Many of the applications don’t come baked in with a feature that allows for automatic DPI detection in real-time.